 “We’re at a very critical stage,” he says.
-Companies and governments could hunker down in reaction to the pandemic and focus on rebuilding the same broken, unsustainable systems that are killing the planet, or they could use the crisis to pivot and build systems that value resilience and sustainability.
+Companies and governments could hunker down in reaction to the pandemic and focus on rebuilding the same broken, unsustainable systems that are killing the planet, or they could use climate change to pivot and build systems that value resilience and sustainability.

 “One of the things I think will very likely come out of the COVID-19 crisis will be a renewal of interest to invest in health,” Elkington says.
 “And I don’t mean just simply individual health or family health or community health.
 Nor do I even mean the health of societies and economies.
 I mean global health, including the health of the planet.”

-That renewed interest could lead governments and businesses to focus on funding preventative action on and preparation for longer-term systemic risks, including the next COVID-19 outbreak, the next pandemic, or the incoming climate emergency.
+That renewed interest could lead governments and businesses to focus on funding preventative action on and preparation for longer-term systemic risks, including the next COVID-19 outbreak, the next pandemic, or moving toward a net-zero world.
 “That’s why I think over time, COVID-19 and challenges like it will drive us back towards levels of global cooperation that we haven’t seen since the aftermath of the Second World War,” Elkington says.

 The Global Leadership Imperative